wallrat/labs-redis/README.markdown

 ## Why?
 What about JRedis?

-JRedis seems very solid with good performance.
+[JRedis][3] seems very solid with good performance.
 So why another client?

-The rationaly for labs-redis is part good, old, not-invented-here syndrome, and part wanting to evaluate Netty and Redis.
+The rationale for labs-redis is part good, old, not-invented-here syndrome, and part wanting to evaluate Netty and Redis.
 I'm in the process of deciding if we are going to use Redis in an upcoming project. _If_ so, I'll finish up the labs-redis code and make it production stable.
 If not, then probably not.

 The codebase is small though, so fork and hack to taste!

-If we decide to use Redis for an upcoming project we'll probably make some customizations to the Redis server and I would rather support an own codebase for the client side than patches against JRedis.
+If we decide to use Redis for an upcoming project we'll probably make some customizations to the Redis server and I would rather support our own codebase for the client side than patches against [JRedis][3].

 The result is more or less the same performance, smaller codebase and different flavour of API.
 Uses piplining with blocking writes and asynchronous reads.
 Lazy connection handling.